Unique UArizona Postdoctoral Fellowship enables trainees to advance STEM knowledge and launch careers

 Many campuses have been entirely closed or have placed severe restrictions on personnel due to the pandemic.
 These changes, though necessary to mitigate the spread of disease, prohibit undergraduate students from engaging in summer research opportunities that can be critical to advancing their academic, personal and professional goals – and the impact is especially great for BIPOC students.

-To provide BIPOC undergraduate students with a remote summer research experience, Johnson, along with Dr. David Baltrus, BIO5 member and associate professor in the School of Plant Sciences, and Dr. Jennifer Gardy, Deputy Director, Surveillance, Data, & Epidemiology at the Bill & Melinda Gates Foundation’s Global Health Division, initiated the National Summer Undergraduate Research Project (NSURP)
+To provide BIPOC undergraduate students with a remote summer research experience, Johnson, along with David Baltrus, BIO5 member and associate professor in the School of Plant Sciences, and Jennifer Gardy, Deputy Director, Surveillance, Data, & Epidemiology at the Bill & Melinda Gates Foundation’s Global Health Division, initiated the National Summer Undergraduate Research Project (NSURP)

 This program will pair undergraduate students with microbiology laboratory mentors from across the country who will supervise a remote summer research project.
 Students will also be provided with access to BIPOC seminar speakers and online professional development lectures, and have the opportunity to present their research virtually.

-Applications for NSURP mentors and mentees are currently being accepted on a rolling basis through June 22.
 Apply at the program’s website, https://nsurp.org/, or email NSURP at nsurporg@gmail.com